usnistgov/dioptra/docs/source/explanation/components/task-graph-explanation.rst

    :alt: Generated directed acyclic graph based on dependencies within the task graph.
    :figclass: border-image clickable-image

    The DAG generated from the above task graph.
+Dioptra creates dependencies in the DAG only based off the input/output chaining of plugin tasks.
+If a user wants to add additional explicit dependencies in the task graph, this can be done.
+   See `reference-task-graph` for more details on this.

 .. rst-class:: fancy-header header-seealso